CsabaDu/CsabaDu.DynamicTestData/README.md

 You can implement its children as test framework independent portable dynamic data source types.
 Moreover, using a test framework in the derived classes, you can create specific types either like `TestCaseData` type data rows of NUnit.
 You will find sample codes of these in the [Advanced Usage](#advanced-usage) section below.

-#### ArgsCode Property

-`ArgsCode ArgsCode` is the only property of `DynamicDataSource` class.
-This property is marked as `protected`.
-It should be initalized with the constructor parameter of the class.
-This property will be the parameter of the `ToArgs` methods called by the object array generator methods of the class

-#### Static GetDisplayName method

-This method is prepared to facilitate displaying the required literal testcase description in MSTest and NUnit framewoks.
-You will find sample code for MSTest usage in the [Usage](#usage), for NUnit usage in the [Advanced Usage](#advanced-usage) sections below.

-The method is implemented to support initializing the MSTest framework's `DynamicDataAttribute.DynamicDataDisplayName` property.
-Following the testmethod's name, the injected object array's first element will be used as string.
-This element in case of `ArgsCode.Properties` is the `TestCase` property of the instance, and the instance's string representation in case of `ArgsCode.Instance`.
-This is the `TestCase` property's value either as the `ToString()` method returns that.

 ```csharp
 namespace CsabaDu.DynamicTestData.DynamicDataSources;